Frequently Asked Questions

 How do I run multiples cases in batch mode?

 The current version of Multics has no a built-in function for running a simulation in batch mode.
-To evaluate the effect of a specific parameter on the model implemented, the user can change the parameter in the inputDict.txt
+To evaluate the effect of a specific parameter on the model implemented, the user can change the parameter in the inputDict.txt and run the model.
+There is no need to recompile the model for every change in the inputDict.txt file.

 Make sure to do not have any error messages